Escape to the Shenandoah Valley for a Romantic Getaway

 Doyles River Falls also has several trail options: Upper Doyles River Falls is a moderate, 3.3-mile hike that passes a beautiful waterfall.
 You can choose to hike for longer by picking up the Jones Run Falls trail.
 This strenuous hike is 7.7 miles with an elevation gain of 2,233 feet.

 Which Trail is Right for Me?

-While it might seem daunting that the park offers 500 miles of trails, hikers of all skill levels can locate the perfect trail for them.
+While it might seem daunting that the park offers hundreds of miles of trails, hikers of all skill levels can locate the perfect path for them.
 There are five different ratings for the hiking trails, beginning with “easiest,” which means the trail is mostly level or might have a slight incline and that it’s generally less than three miles long.
-At the other end of the spectrum are the “very strenuous” trails, which are steep, including challenging terrain and are usually eight miles or longer.
+At the other end of the spectrum are the “very strenuous” trails, which are steep, include challenging terrain, and are usually eight miles or longer.
 Take a look at this Hiking Difficulty Key to familiarize yourself with the different levels so you can select a hike that’s right for you!